stephdef08/tfe2/README.md

 ```

 The following arguments can be given in the command line:
-- --num_features: the size of the last linear layer (i.e. the number of features)
+- --num_features (default: 128): the size of the last linear layer (i.e. the number of features)
-- --batch_size: the batch size used for training
+- --batch_size (default: 32): the batch size used for training
-- --model: densenet, resnet or transformer
+- --model (default: densenet): densenet, resnet or transformer
-- --weights: the file that will contain the weights, a different file is saved for every epoch, with the appended number of the epoch
+- --weights (default: weights): the file that will contain the weights, a different file is saved for every epoch, with the appended number of the epoch
-- --training_data: where the training images are stored
+- --training_data (required): where the training images are stored
 - --dr_model (flag): use the two paralel shallow convolutional networks (not for the visual transformer)
-- --num_epochs: number of epochs
+- --num_epochs (default: 5): number of epochs
-- --scheduler: exponential, step
+- --scheduler (default: None): exponential, step
-- --gpu_id: the id of the gpu to use for training
+- --gpu_id (default: 0): the id of the gpu to use for training
-- --loss: margin, proxy_nca_pp, softmax or deep_ranking
+- --loss (default: margin): margin, proxy_nca_pp, softmax or deep_ranking
 - --freeze (flag): freeze the weights of the model during training (not for the last layer and the shallow convolutional networks)
 - --generalise (flag): train on only half the classes
 - --lr, --decay, --beta_lr, --gamma, --lr_proxies: parameters related to the training